German Reporter Asks Pres. Trump ‘Why Are You Scared Of Diversity In The News?’

 At the end of the day, President Trump will always be known for his trouble with the media.
 What many media members have questioned about Trump is that he seems to not be able to handle negative news about him.
 He calls anything negative “fake,” even if there is proof to back up the claims the media puts out.
 He has then been known to use similar sources when they fit his narrative.
 So to recap, Trump believes something is fake if it is negative and true if it is positive.
 It is not a wonder why the German reporter asked her questions.

-[Featured Image Bby Andrew Harnik/AP Images]
+[Featured Image By Andrew Harnik/AP Images]